nebari-dev/nebari-docs/docs/docs/how-tos/How to install and configure Keycloak.md

 ### Add user from the command line

-To make adding users easier for new Nebari deployments, the follwoing client command will help you with this.
+To make adding users easier for new Nebari deployments, the following client command will help you with this.

 ```shell
 nebari keycloak -c nebari-config.yaml adduser <username> <password>